 Merchants who find themselves in the pre-arbitration phase of a chargeback that they truly believe to be invalid should stop and analyze their situation to determine what went wrong—because the reality is that with the right evidence, merchants can and do win their fights against fraudulent and erroneous chargebacks.
 Losing your representments may mean that you aren’t submitting the right evidence, or that you aren’t documenting the evidence you need.

-Sometimes it means you’re choosing the wrong chargebacks to fight.
+Sometimes losing a chargeback dispute means you’re choosing the wrong chargebacks to fight.
 Fighting chargebacks is essential, but you have to be able to recognize the legitimate ones.
 Fighting true fraud chargebacks or cases of actual merchant error will just waste your time and resources.
 Instead, learn from these disputes so you can avoid similar chargebacks in the future.

 It’s often the merchants with the most at stake who end up dealing with chargebacks well into the latter stages of the process, and those merchants can benefit greatly from qualified, field-tested experts who can help them determine which chargebacks to fight, how to prepare winning evidence, and how to proceed into an arbitration with a strong case when doing so is necessary.

 How long does pre-arbitration take?

 Thanks for following the Chargeback Gurus blog.
 Feel free to submit topic suggestions, questions or requests for advice to: email@example.com